jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_4.rst

 ----

-All tests are green and when I try calculations, they work.
-But ... there is a problem - When I press a new number after I get the result, If I do not press ``C`` or ``AC`` to reset the number, it adds the number to the end of the result instead of replacing it
+All tests are green and when I try calculations, they work... there is a problem - When I press a new number after I get the result, If I do not press ``C`` or ``AC`` to reset the number, it adds the number to the end of the result instead of replacing it

 ----